Giving back to our coastal environment

 Find out more about your local environmental volunteer group and get in touch today.
 Whether you have a spare hour or more, they’d love to hear from you.

-The Friends of Queens Park Lorne began after a group of ladies began lobbying the State Government for stronger protection of the Queens Park reserve.
+The Friends of Queens Park began after a group of ladies began lobbying the State Government for stronger protection of the Queens Park reserve in Lorne.
 The ladies successfully helped protect the land for conservation purposes and are part of the reason the Lorne community has retained the woodland forest with breath-taking lookouts.

-The groups primary focus is on the conservation of the park, however are working towards engaging more visitors, particularly international travellers and providing an enjoyable, fun and educational experience through.
+The group’s primary focus is on the conservation of the park, however they are working towards engaging more visitors, particularly international travellers and providing an enjoyable, fun and educational experience.

 Friends of Queens Park Lorne works collaboratively with the Great Ocean Road Coast Committee in the management and conservation of Queens Park which consists of more than 55 hectares.
 The area includes the iconic Teddy’s Lookout which provides spectacular panoramic views of the coast and overlooks the St George Inlet.